abhiguptame/Angular/README.md

 <ul><li>Use setValue() to update all form control but not a subset of form control.</li>
 <li>Use patchValue() to update a subset or all of form control.</li></ul>

+### Angular Form Builder:
+<p> FormBuilder reduces the amount of boilerplate code we have to write to build complex reactive forms </p>

 =================================================================================

 ## 2. Angular CRUD ( Angular6 )